Osmanyasal/Recursion-Engine/README.md

 cd ./Recursion-Engine
 make run
 ```
-Makefile by default enables PGO (profiler guided optimizations) meaning it collects data as you use the engine.
+Makefile by default enables PGO (profiler-guided optimizations) meaning it collects data as you use the engine.
 <br>
-After running the application a while on a sinlge run, you can re-compile the engine as follows
+After running the application for a while on a single run, you can re-compile the engine as follows

 ```
 make -f optimize [run]